zebbra/neops-docs/README.md

 ## License

-Currently neops.io is released under a proprietary license.
+Currently neops is released under a proprietary license.

 ## Contributing